sannijesufemi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Head n 10 /etc/passwd - This will display the first ten lines of the content of the file passwd in the /etc directory

+cat iacta | Head -3 | Tail -1 - This will display the third line of the content of the file iacta